Maroochydore sand renourishment

 - public space including pedestrian and cycle pathways

 - beach access locations.

-Maroochydore Beach needs to be around 50 metres wide to protect these areas during an extreme storm.
-Some areas of Maroochydore Beach have eroded to less than 20 metres.
+Maroochydore beach needs to be around 50 metres wide to protect these areas during an extreme storm.
+Before this dredging and nourishment program, some areas of Maroochydore beach have eroded to less than 20 metres.

 For more information, please contact council.